university-of-york/uoy-design-patterns/src/pages/03-js-modules/35-clearing-tables-module.md

 This is automatically done by adding a `js-clearing-table` class to the containing div.
 Options can be added using `data-` attributes: `data-subject` for subject; `data-type` for UK/EU or International.
 Leaving these blank will default to all subjects and both UK/EU and International, with a radio button to toggle between the two.

+If there are more than 25 courses in the list then a search box will appear, and if there are three or more different letters then letter header rows will appear and an A to Z listing.

+As you search or toggle between the two the A to Z listing and headers will (dis)appear depending on the results of the search/toggle.

 ### Example using subject name

 ```markup